1751 State Route 17A, Suite 1, Florida, New York 10921

 • “Rope- or cable-making machines”

-• “Connectors: coaxial, cylindrical multicontact, rack and panel, printed circuit, ribbon or flat cable, for a voltage not exceeding 1,000 V”
+• “Connectors: coaxial, cylindrical multi contact, rack and panel, printed circuit, ribbon or flat cable, for a voltage not exceeding 1,000 V”

 NEED CUSTOM FIBER CABLE?
 Use our Fiber Design Guide!